 Finally, the trust should be accompanied by a Letter of Intent, written by you.
 This is not a legal document, but it outlines, in specific detail, your wishes for your child when you pass away.
 This document will be helpful for your successor trustee and other family members who will be supporting your child.

-There are many complexities surrounding special needs trusts and special needs planning in general.
-Be sure to seek guidance from professionals who have expertise in this area, such as chartered special needs consultants or special needs tax strategy specialists.
+There are many complexities surrounding special needs trusts and financial planning for those with special needs in general.
+Be sure to seek guidance from fiduciary financial professionals who have expertise in this area, such as chartered special needs consultants or special needs tax strategy specialists.

-To learn more about how we can help at Modera, please contact Mindy Neira or fill out the form below.
+To learn more about how we can help at Modera Wealth Management, please contact Mindy Neira or fill out the form below.